ghc/ghc/docs/users_guide/glasgow_exts.rst

      P :: () => CProv => t1 -> t2 -> .. -> tN -> t

+-  The GHCi :ghci-cmd:`:info` command shows pattern types in this format.

 -  You may specify an explicit *pattern signature*, as we did for ``ExNumPat`` above, to specify the type of a pattern, just as you can for a function.
 As usual, the type signature can be less polymorphic